hmc-cs111-fall2016/project-ideas/free-3.md

 _What would their experience be like if you could help them?_

 Right now, users have to either purchase a special keyboard, or suffer through inputting very few notes at a time onto MuseScore.
+My DSL could greatly improve the efficiency of writing music.

 ### Why a language?
 _Why is a DSL appropriate for your user(s)?
 How does it address the need?_